IcarusTheFly/user-management-api/README.md

 I decided to do this in a way that users can connect to the websocket and see messages for relevant operations in the system (create, update, delete user, upload avatar).
 However, the users should not be able to send any sort of notification on their own.
 This socket is strictly for information purposes (read-only).
 The users can only connect to the websocket if they are authenticated.

-At some point here I though that the API also needed a rate limit, so I added it with a fastify plugin.
+At some point here I thought that the API also needed a rate limit, so I added it with a fastify plugin.
 I added rate limiting options as environment variables.

 Why did I add these options as environment variables, when I could have added them to the config file, as I did for pagination?

 For me, the decision was very clear.
 It could happen that we deploy our API in a customer's infrastructure.
 We might want to adjust our rate limit depending on the customer's needs.
 However, in very rare ocassions we are going to define pagination differently for different customers.
 That was the main reason.
-Rate limiting can be tailored for each customer, and pagination is something generic for our API.
+Rate limiting can be tailored for each customer, and the pagination is something generic for our API.

 ### Task 6: Testing and Documentation

-I had used Swagger in the past, and checking into Fastify's documentation, I saw that it was very simple to add Swagger to the API with a Fastify plugin.
+I had used Swagger in the past, and checking Fastify's documentation, I saw that it was very simple to add Swagger to the API with a Fastify plugin.
 It was pretty straightforward.
 I just to fix the schemas a bit to have the right tags.
 At this point, the server file was starting to get a bit larger than expected, so I created a folder for the plugins, which will make the codebase more clean and easier to maintain in the future.

 Then I had to add some tests using Jest.
 This is one of the simplest tasks of the project, but it would also take time to add tests for everything.
 I added tests for routes and controllers.